 4. What happens to the data they have already collected?

 As per reports, 712 million of the 1 billion registered mobile users linked their UID numbers to their mobile numbers, last year.
 870 million bank accounts are already linked with their Aadhaar details.
-The majority judgement does not cover deletion or de-linking of data.
+The majority judgment does not cover deletion or de-linking of data.
 There are still no clear instructions on what these private institutions should do with the data.

 5. Where will Aadhaar still be required?